vardhanv/onprem-sns/README.md

 9. You should see a test message on your SNS endpoint

-10. Go to the bucket you want to configure notifications for
+10. Go to the bucket for which you want to configure notifications
 11. Enter the following xml string, and click save
 ```
 <NotificationConfiguration>